NVIDIA/NeMo-Skills/docs/evaluation/formal-math.md

 Important configuration options and considerations for reliable Lean 4 evaluation:

-- Producing only the proof body
+1. Producing only the proof body
     - Encourage the model to output only the proof body.
 If a theorem header is generated, it will be stripped and the dataset statement will be used.
-- Providing a preassembled proof
-  - If the line already includes a complete proof artifact, it will be used directly; otherwise the proof is assembled from the model’s generated text and dataset metadata.
-- `restate_formal_statement` (default: True)
+2. `restate_formal_statement` (default: True)
-  - Controls whether the dataset’s `formal_statement` is inserted before the proof.
-Keeping this enabled enforces the canonical theorem; disabling it relies on the model’s emitted statement and is generally not recommended for benchmarking.
+    - Controls whether the dataset's `formal_statement` is inserted before the proof.
+Keeping this enabled enforces the canonical theorem; disabling it relies on the model's emitted statement and is generally not recommended for benchmarking.
-- `timeout` (default: 30.0 seconds)
+3. `timeout` (default: 30.0 seconds)
     - Per-item execution timeout.
 A timeout returns `proof_status='timeout'`.

 ## Sample launch command